 After a tumultuous first 100 days of 2025 during which global equity markets suffered double-digit declines, stocks rallied strongly to end the year at all-time highs.
 Market breadth improved significantly after a multi-year period of increasing concentration in returns.
-The US equity market (S&P 500) returned 18%, well behind other developed markets, 32% (MSCI All Country World ex-US), and Emerging Markets 34% (MSCI EM).
-The Fund had a very good year, returning 29.6%, 7% ahead of the benchmark.
+The US equity market (S&P 500) returned 18%, well behind other developed markets, 33% (MSCI All Country World ex-US), and emerging markets, 34% (MSCI EM).
+Global fixed income markets were also strong, returning 8% (Bloomberg Global Aggregate Bond Index), largely due to US dollar weakness and tight credit spreads.
+The Fund had a very good year, returning 25.9%, 9% ahead of the benchmark.

+The Fund's overweight equity allocation, combined with good stock selection, contributed to the bulk of returns.
 Performance was notably broad-based.
 We have highlighted the opportunity set outside of tech mega-caps over the last few years, and it is pleasing to see the results coming through strongly.
 The top 15 contributors each added more than 1% to returns.
 These businesses span the market cap spectrum: from the relative minnow Auto1 at \$8bn, to the top 10 global mega-cap TSMC at \$1.7 trillion.
-They also span the globe, representing a truly global portfolio with strong regional contributions from Europe, the US, and Emerging Markets.
+They also span the globe, representing a truly global portfolio with strong regional contributions from Europe, the US, and emerging markets.
 Finally, these stocks reflect a range of sectors, indicative of a well-diversified portfolio.